 Procrastination happens to most entrepreneurs and business leaders at some point.
-Sometimes it’s an occasional feeling but for others it feels never ending with no light at the end of the tunnel.
+Sometimes it’s an occasional feeling but for many others procrastination feels never ending with no light at the end of the tunnel.

-I’ve found the best way to overcome procrastination is to reflect on and understand the reason you’re there in the first place.
+I’ve found the best way to overcome procrastination is to reflect on and understand the reason you’re procrastinating in the first place.

 There are many reasons people get stuck and start procrastinating along the way.

-My observation is that we tend to procrastinate when we know we have to move forward with something specific, but there’s something missing in the situation that keeps us from taking action.
+We procrastinate when we know we have to move forward with something specific and important, but there’s something missing in the situation that keeps us from taking action.